|

 paper /

-Deep image colorization networks often suffer from the color-bleeding
+project Deep image colorization networks often suffer from the color-bleeding

 artifact, a problematic color spreading near the boundaries between adjacent objects.
 The color-bleeding